 Find out how the Natural Assets Local Law 2003 affects you.
 Links to nominating vegetation for protection, permitted activities, how to make an application, penalties, and how to find out if you have protected vegetation on your property.

-Identify weeds to control invasive species in your garden and view the Brisbane Invasive Species Management Plan.
+Identify weeds to control invasive species in your garden and view the Biosecurity Plan for the Brisbane Local Government Area.

 Council has developed guidelines which support residents in establishing a verge garden between the property boundary and the road kerb on residential zoned lands.
 Learn more about the guidelines, starting a footpath garden, who is responsible for maintenance and recommended plants.